rkwitt/teaching/README.md

-This is my repository for teaching material.
-As of winter term 2017/2018, all the teaching material for the courses that I teach can be found here.
+This is my **main repository** where I host teaching material for students.
+As of winter term 2017/2018, all the teaching material for the courses that I teach can be found here (e.g., links to external resources, exercise sheets, etc.).

+For some courses, the teaching language is German, for some it's English.
+This is also reflected in the material, so do not expect consistency.

-# Wintersemester 17/18
+# Winter Term 17/18

 - Grundlagen Bildverarbeitung
 - Image Processing